|In-state Tuition (per semester hour, unless noted)||$4,091 PER SEM.*|

-Texas A&M-Kingsville is fifth in the state on the CollegeNET, Inc. Social Mobility Index.
-The university is sixth in Texas for its financial aid programs, according to BestColleges.com, and tenth on the CollegeCalc.org list of the Cheapest Colleges in Texas.
+Texas A&M-Kingsville is ninth in the state on the CollegeNET, Inc. Social Mobility Index, sixth in Texas for its financial aid programs according to BestColleges.com, and and tenth on the CollegeCalc.org list of the cheapest colleges in Texas.

 Starting salaries for Texas A&M–Kingsville graduates are among the highest both regionally and statewide, according to the national college salary report released annually by PayScale, Inc.

 Texas A&M–Kingsville’s housing choices include modern suite-style living, traditional residence halls, and living-learning communities where students with similar majors or interests live and study.
 Kingsville, home to the legendary King Ranch, is safe and friendly, with a population of 25,000.
 Texas A&M-Kingsville offers a student shuttle service to shopping areas, restaurants, and other businesses.